-GeeTest has been dedicated to bot management and mitigation for the last nine years.
+GeeTest has been dedicated to bot management and mitigation for the last eleven years.
 CAPTCHA is one of our well-known services to protect websites, mobile apps, and APIs from automated bot attacks.

 In most cases, visual challenges are the proven effective way to stop bad bots, while this could also stop people with vision disabilities.